MissVeronica/um-profile-content-moderation/README.md

 # UM Profile Content Moderation
 Extension to Ultimate Member for Profile Content Moderation.
+User Profile edit will set the User into Admin Review which the Admin can releaee and accept the Profile updates.
+Discussions about unwanted user profile updates must be via standard emails or the Admin uses the Edit capability for the User Profile.

 ## UM Settings
 UM Settings -> General -> Users